alburycatalina/FHA_intro_to_coding/1_Background.md

 **Running/ executing a command**: Tells the computer to follow the instructions

 ### The Console
 **Console**: Where commands are automatically executed by the computer.
 In the console, you'll notice the "more than" sign or "carat".
 This means R is good to go and can accept a command.
 A plus sign means that the command is incomplete and you need to say more.
 Press esc if you want to cancel what you typed to get back to the >.
 When running a longer piece of code, you maybe be required to stop the code currently running before the IDE will let you edit your current input.
-This can be done by clikcing the STOP symbol.
+This can be done by clicking the STOP symbol.